proddata/crate/docs/general/ddl/partitioned-tables.rst

 Update
 ======

-:ref:`Partition columns <glossary-partition-column>` cannot be changed, because this would necessitate moving all affected documents.
+:ref:`Partition columns <gloss-partition-column>` cannot be changed, because this would necessitate moving all affected documents.
 Such an operation would not be atomic and could lead to inconsistent state::